tjr357/testing-notes/meetings/salesforce.stand-up.2022.02.25.md

 - Keep questions to Aubrey for Business and not the IT side

-- @Igor is pairing with @Jesse right now
+- @people.Igor is pairing with @Jesse right now